logo for nutrition-and-you.com

 mangosteen fruit mangosteens

-Mangosteen plant is an erect tree reaching about 20- 60 ft in height.
-Commonly found in tropical rainforests of Indonesia, Malaysia and Philippines and in some cultivated lands in Sri Lanka, and India. where annual precipitation and relative humidity are favorable for its growth.
+Mangosteen plant is an evergreen, upright tree reaching about 20- 60 ft in height.
+It is commonly found in tropical rainforests of Indonesia, Malaysia, Thailand, and the Philippines, as well as in some cultivated orchards of Sri Lanka and India, where annual precipitation and relative humidity are favorable for its growth.
+Fresh purple fruits can be available in the markets from June until October.

-Each tree bears several deep purple colored round shaped fruits, capped with light green calyx at the stem end.
-Fully matured fruit measures about 3-7 cm in diameter.
-The outer tough rind is about 7-12 mm thick, contains bitter yellow latex that stains clothes black.
+Each tree bears several deep-purple, round-shaped fruits capped with light green calyx at the stem end.
+Completely matured fruit measures about 3-7 cm in diameter.
+Its tough outer rind is about 7-12 mm thick which contains bitter yellow latex that stains clothes black.

-Internally; the fruit features 4 to 10 orange-like juicy, snow-white color, soft, fleshy triangular segments.
-Each segment may contain 1-4 off white colored seeds.
+Internally; it features 4 to 10 juicy, snow-white, soft, fleshy, triangular segments as in oranges.
+Each segment may carry 1-4 off-white colored seeds.
 Seeds are inedible and bitter in taste.
-The flavor of fruit is sweet, fragrant and delicious.
+The flavor of the fruit can be best described as sweet, mildly tangy, fragrant, and delicious.

-• Delicious, juicy mangosteen is one of the popular fruit that contain an impressive list of essential nutrients, which are required for normal growth and development and overall nutritional well-being.
+1. Delicious and juicy, mangosteen is one of the popular tropical fruits.
+It comprises an impressive list of essential nutrients required for normal growth and development and overall nutritional well-being.

-• Mangosteen is good in vitamin C; provides about 12% of per 100 g.
-Vitamin-C is a powerful water soluble anti-oxidant.
-Consumption of fruits rich in vitamin C helps body develop resistance against flu-like infectious agents and scavenge harmful, pro-inflammatory free radicals.
+3. Mangosteen is good source of vitamin-C and provides about 12% of RDA per 100 g.
+Vitamin-C is a powerful water-soluble antioxidant.
+Consumption of fruits rich in vitamin-C helps the human body develop resistance to combat viral flu and help scavenge harmful, pro-inflammatory free-radicals.

-• Fresh fruit is a very good source of B-complex vitamins such as thiamin, niacin and folates.
-These vitamins are acting as cofactors help body metabolize carbohydrates, proteins and fats.
+4. Fresh fruit is a mild source of B-complex vitamins such as thiamin, niacin, and folates.
+These vitamins are acting as cofactors the help body metabolizes carbohydrates, protein, and fats.

-• Mangosteen also contains a very good amount of minerals like potassium, manganese and magnesium.
-Potassium in an important component of cell and body fluids helps control heart rate and blood pressure; thus offers protection against stroke and coronary heart diseases.
+5. Further, it also contains a modest amount of minerals like copper, manganese, and magnesium.
+Potassium is an important component of cell and body fluids and helps control heart rate and blood pressure, and thus, it offers protection against stroke and coronary heart diseases.

 See the table below for in depth analysis of nutrients: